click on the menu below to navigate this site

 Happy Julia in Picton.

 The day was spent crossing on the ferry from the North to the South Island of New Zealand.
-We left the magnificent views of Wellington city behind us and spent four hours on the ferry never getting sick, which is an amazing feat for both of us.
+We left the magnificent views of Wellington city behind us and spent four hours on the ferry without getting sick, which is an amazing feat for both of us.

 Picton Video